 Pink Muhly Grass (Muhlenbergia capillaris)

-This warm-season perennial grass is not noticed until fall when all of a sudden you think the circus has come to town and left all the cotton candy in your garden.
-Its dramatic clouds of fall flowers (September-November) give a wispy display that will stop the neighbors to ask you ‘What is it?
+This warm-season perennial grass is not noticed until fall when you suddenly think the circus has come to town and left all the cotton candy is in your garden.
+Its dramatic clouds of fall flowers (September-November) give a wispy display that will stop the neighbors to ask, ‘What is it?
 I’ve got to have some.’
-It doesn’t take up much room, only a 3 ft. tall and wide and tucks in nicely to a perennial border or cottage garden.
-The pink to mauve inflorescences blooms awhile in the fall which makes the wait worth it.
+It doesn’t take up much room, only 3 ft. tall and wide, and tucks in nicely to a perennial border or cottage garden.
+The pink to mauve inflorescences blooms awhile in the fall, making the wait worth it.
 It can tolerate black walnut trees and drought, which makes it a keeper in areas where nothing else will grow.
 Group them to make a broader swath of color and team it with blue-green evergreens or purple asters for contrast.

 Japanese Maple ‘Crimson Queen’ (Acer palmatum var.dissectum)

-If you need a focal point in the garden to enjoy year round, look no more.
-It’s low hanging branches drape like a curtsy and makes for a sculptural display even when the leaves have dropped.
+If you need a focal point in the garden to enjoy year-round, look no more.
+Its low-hanging branches drape like a curtsy and make for a sculptural display even when the leaves have dropped.
 The burgundy leaves look like lace hankies waving back and forth in a breeze.
-Don’t take your eyes off this 10 ft. tall and wide delicate sweetheart.
+Don’t take your eyes off this 10 ft. tall, wide, delicate sweetheart.
 Plant this where you can enjoy from all sides in partial to full sun.
-Contrast it with chartreuse colored plants or pops of purple and blue evergreens such as Blue Star Juniper nearby to accentuate its burgundy leaves.
+Contrast it with chartreuse-colored plants or pops of purple and blue evergreens, such as Blue Star Juniper, to accentuate its burgundy leaves.